Gold Medal

 Nomination

-Any component, Knowledge Community, or AIA member may make nominations for the Gold Medal.
-Nominators are required to write a letter of support for the candidate that introduces the submission.
-Nominators also assist the candidate by acting as a point of contact for the reference writers and providing guidance as needed.
+Nominators are required to write a letter of support for the candidate and assist the candidate by acting as a point of contact for reference writers, providing application guidance as needed, etc.

 Finalist rollover